• Skip to primary navigation

 • Flavor.
 Farmed salmon is milder than most wild salmon, so if you’re worried about a “fishy” flavor, farmed salmon might be a good option.

-Is it Farmed Salmon Sustainable?
+Is Farmed Salmon Sustainable?

 Maybe.
 Look for a “Best Aquaculture Practices” (BAP) label.